The truth will set you free.

 Her funny tales are told with a straight face and I respond with a crooked smile.
 I am now a fan.
 Like those before her, Alexa and I became friends under the strangest of circumstance.

 When you go to your first office party as a participant in the ugly sweater contest but it’s not an ugly sweater contest at all.

 The first person you see is the admin at the front desk who is dressed in such a cute elf top she could be the lead toymaker in a live production of Rudolph the red-nosed reindeer.
 Her green, red and white top even has jingle bells adorned on the cuffs and collar but you are naïve enough to think it is just attributable to her happy nature.
-Clearly she hadn’t sent the memo that she wrote to herself.
+Clearly she hadn’t read the memo that she emailed to the staff.

 That’s when you go to the break room and see the one woman that is older than you in a gorgeous black velvet jacket with a silk embroidered Christmas scene that could land itself in a gallery.
 Obviously, she had not bought it at Walmart nor worn her best jacket because she thought it was an ugly contender.You smile and say hello like it’s any other December day but do not take off your coat.